Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit: Experimental Study

 \subsection{Experimental Settings}

-To test the performance of CMOEAs on the DAS-CMOPs, two commonly used CMOEAs (i.e., MOEA/D-CDP and NSGA-II-CDP) are tested on DAS-CMOP1-9 with sixteen different difficulty triplets in the experiment.
-As descripted in Section \ref{section:toolkit}, three parameters are defined in a triplet $(\eta,\zeta,\gamma)$, which specifies the difficulty level of a particular difficulty type.
-More specifically, $\eta$ represents the difficulty level of diversity-hardness, $\zeta$ denotes the difficulty level of feasibility-hardness, and $\gamma$ indicates the difficulty level of convergence-hardness.
+To test the performance of CMOEAs on the DAS-CMOPs, two commonly used CMOEAs (i.e., MOEA/D-CDP and NSGA-II-CDP) are tested on DAS-CMOP1-9 with sixteen different difficulty triplets.
 The difficulty triplets for each DAS-CMOP are listed in Table \ref{tab:dif_triplets}.
+To test the performance of CMaOEAs on the DAS-CMaOPs, two popular CMaOEAs (i.e., C-MOEA/DD and C-NSGA-III) are tested on DAS-CMaOP1-9 with the first twelve different difficulty triplets in Table \ref{tab:dif_triplets}.